 BYOK — Bring Your Own Key

-Store your own OpenAI, Anthropic, or OpenRouter API keys so Remb uses your quota for AI calls — summaries, embeddings, and context assembly.
+Store your own OpenAI, Anthropic, DeepSeek, or OpenRouter API keys so Remb uses your quota where that provider is used.

 Overview